Vaibhav Sooryavanshi: Domestic career

-IPL career
+Franchise career

-In November 2024, Sooryavanshi became the youngest player to sign an Indian Premier League (IPL) contract when he was picked by the Rajasthan Royals at 13 years old for ₹1.1 crore.
+In November 2024, Vaibhav became the youngest player to sign an Indian Premier League (IPL) contract when the 13-year old was picked by the Rajasthan Royals for ₹11 million.
+Sooryavanshi became the youngest debutant in the IPL when he represented the Royals in a match against the Lucknow Super Giants on 19 April 2025.

-On 19 April 2025, Sooryavanshi made his IPL debut for Rajasthan Royals against the Lucknow Super Giants at the age of 14 years and 23 days, becoming the youngest debutant in IPL history.
-He is notably the first IPL player born after the league's inception in 2008.
 In his debut IPL match, he scored 34 runs in 20 balls, including a first-ball six.

-On 28 April 2025, Sooryavanshi became the youngest player to score a century in the IPL, at 14 years and 32 days old, when he scored 101 off 38 balls in a match against Gujarat Titans.
-He reached his century in just 35 balls, making it the second-fastest century in IPL history behind Chris Gayle (30 balls), and the fastest by an Indian.
-During the innings, he also became the youngest player with a 50+ score in all T20s and equalled the record for most sixes in an IPL innings by an Indian (11), set by Murali Vijay.
+On 28 April 2025, at 14 years and 32 days old, Vaibhav became the youngest player to score a century in the IPL when he scored 101 runs off 38 balls in a match against the Gujarat Titans.
+He reached his century in 35 balls, making it the second-fastest century in IPL history behind Chris Gayle (30 balls), and the fastest by an Indian.
+During the innings, he also became the youngest player with a 50+ score in all T20s and equalled the record for most sixes in an IPL innings by an Indian (11), held by Murali Vijay.

+On 27 May 2026, Vaibhav scored 97 runs from 29 balls in a match against the Sunrisers Hyderabad.
+During the match, he broke Gayle's record of most sixes in an IPL season (59) after hitting 12 sixes, taking his total to 64.
+He won several awards including the Most Valuable Player, Orange Cap for the most runs(776 runs), Emerging Player of the Season, Super Striker for the highest strike rate (237.30), and Super Sixes for the most sixes (72) in the 2026 Indian Premier League season.

+International career

+In June 2026, Vaibhav received his first call-up to the senior India team for their tour of Ireland and England.
+He made his debut for India in the second match of the series against England.
+He scored 14 runs off 10 balls including two sixes before being out stumped off a delivery from Will Jacks.
+He scored 28 runs in the next two matches, before being dropped for the fifth and final T20I.
+He was selected in the Indian squad for the away series against Zimbabwe in July 2026.
+On 23 July 2026, during the first T20I against Zimbabwe, he became the youngest batter to score a half-century in international cricket, when he made 50 runs off 19 balls.
+He scored 151 runs across three matches on the tour, and was named player of the series, becoming the youngest male player to win the award.